 Dr. Sylvia Earle is the Founder, President & Co-Chair of Mission Blue, National Geographic Explorer-in-Residence, American oceanographer and chief scientist for NOAA.
-Has won over100+ international awards including the 2009 TED Prize for her proposal to establish a global network of marine protected areas.
+Dr. Earle has won over 100 international awards, including the 2009 TED Prize for her proposal to establish a global network of marine protected areas.
 She led the Sustainable Seas Expeditions to study National Marine Sanctuaries sponsored by National Geographic and funded by the Goldman Foundation.
 She led several research trips during the Gulf War and following the Exxon Valdez oil spill.
 Author of 125+ publications she has starred in many TV productions, and lectures internationally in more than 60 countries.